adriaanzon/filament-passkeys

 Fallback MFA method

-Without a usable passkey, users cannot get past the MFA challenge and would be locked out.
+When a user is unable to access their passkey, they cannot get past the MFA challenge and would be locked out.
 Pair PasskeyAuthentication with one of Filament's built-in providers like EmailAuthentication so they can still sign in:

 Passwordless sign-in + passkey MFA